On Day of Mourning, Fernie remembers victims of ammonia leak tragedy - Grand Forks Gazette

-“Everyone standing here remembers last October 17,” said Fernie Mayor Mary Giuliano, addressing City Employees.
+“Everyone standing here remembers last October 17,” said Fernie Mayor Mary Giuliano.
 “We rallied together, we stayed strong, and we can’t ever forget.”

-“We can never forget the men we lost,” she continued.
-“Wayne, Lloyd and Jason.
-All hardworking men, connected to our community.”

 She said that as hard as last year was, Fernie wasn’t alone.
 Last year, 155 workers died from a workplace injury or disease in B.C. alone.